-Report sets out 10-point plan to improve quality of customers’ experience of newbuild housingA new housing ombudsman should be appointed, and buyers should be allowed to inspect newbuilds before completions, according to a report into the quality of new homes.
+The report outlines a 10-point plan to improve the quality of newbuild housing customers’ experiences.
+According to a report on the quality of new homes, a new housing ombudsman should be appointed, and buyers should be allowed to inspect newbuilds before completion.

 These are just two of the recommendations in the report ‘More Homes, Fewer Complaints’ published by the All Party Parliamentary Group for Excellence in the Built Environment, based on its inquiry into the quality and workmanship of new housing in England.

 “During this Parliament, the government has committed to constructing 200,000 new homes per year.”
 This means that by 2020, over one million new homes are expected to be built.
 While this is a positive step toward addressing the UK’s chronic housing shortage, the government must ensure that these newly built homes are of good quality and of a high standard,” said Oliver Colvile MP, chairman of the APPG.

 “The UK housing industry needs to increase supply.”
 In tandem, it must ensure that the quality of new construction housing is suitable for human habitation.
 Despite the fact that many homebuyers are pleased with the quality of their new homes, there have been far too many reports of new homes that are simply uninhabitable.”

 The report makes ten recommendations to improve the quality of new housing and consumers’ experiences when dealing with newbuild properties.
 Those representing homeowners have generally praised the report.

 “We welcome and strongly support the recommendations of the All Party Parliamentary Group for Excellence in the Built Environment (APPGEBE) report on the quality of new-build homes.”
 It shows that people buying new homes need more rights and access to adequate redress when things go wrong,” said Paula Higgins, CEO of the HomeOwners Alliance.